VirtusLab/git-machete/README.md

 **Bash and zsh completion scripts are provided** in completion/ directory, see [wiki for their installation instructions](https://github.com/VirtusLab/git-machete/wiki).

-git-machete works under both Python 2.7 and Python 3.
+git-machete works under both Python 2.7 and Python 3.x.

+### Using Debian packages (Ubuntu, Debian etc.)

+See [the latest release](https://github.com/VirtusLab/git-machete/releases/latest) for downloadable .deb packages.

 ### Using AUR (Arch Linux only)